-If your newborn was critically injured during pre-natal care or childbirth you should not immediately accept the explanations or excuses offered by the hospital.
-Instead, you should consult a Hamilton medical malpractice lawyer as soon as you suspect there is a issue.
+If your newborn was critically injured during pre-natal care or childbirth you should not immediately accept the explanations or excuses offered by the hospital and or doctors.
+Instead, you should consult a Hamilton medical malpractice lawyer as soon as you suspect there is a birth injury issue.
 Lalande Personal Injury Lawyers are personal injury lawyers that can help families prosecute serious cases of birth injury malpractice in Ontario.
 If your child has been injured by birth injury malpractice, our lawyers can help you understand your legal rights.

 Lalande Personal Injury Lawyers can help if your child has suffered physical injury, neurological injury or brain damage as a result of harm suffered before, during or after childbirth.
 We can help with cases involving:

-• Erbs palsy – is an obstetric brachial plexus disorder caused by injury to the brachial plexus, which are nerves traveling from the neck and down the arm.
+Erbs palsy – is an obstetric brachial plexus disorder caused by injury to the brachial plexus, which are nerves traveling from the neck and down the arm.
+Children normally develop Erb’s Palsy if they been unnaturally tugged on or pulled, resulting in the neck being stretched during the labor and delivery period.
 Erb’s palsy usually occurs as a result of a lesion at Erb’s point, the area near the baby’s neck where the fifth and sixth cranial nerves merge to create the upper point of the brachial plexus.
 Erb’s palsy often occurs during stressful labor and is characteristically caused by pulling the head and arm in opposite directions.
 Erb’s palsy can also be caused when the baby is delivered in a breech birth.
 These injuries sometimes require surgery or can heal over time and children often suffer permanent minor to severe disability.
+Problems that typically develop foor children are related to problems moving their affected arm or shoulder after birth, the affected arm is held or moved in towards one side of their body, there is apparent weakness, distrubed reflexes, loss of feeling, problems related to grip strength, and possibly ongoing pain.

 Unfortunately when babies undergoes a traumatic delivery and suffer injury, their medical complications and problems can be life-long.
 More likely than not, a child compromised during the birthing process will go on to suffer major neurological problem or developmental disorders, often requiring a parent to stay at home to provide full-time to care.
 Additionally, the injuries that the child suffers might surely diminish their future earning potential.